discreaminant2809/anony/README.md

 ## Todos

-* "Functional traits": quickly create an instance of a struct implementing a trait having exactly one required method
+* "Functional traits": quickly create an instance of a struct implementing a trait having exactly one required method.
+* "Prototyping": a way to create a new instance of the same anonymous struct as the source (NOT cloning!).